 Designer Maker User

-For the first time in its 27 year history, the Design Museum now hosts a permanent exhibition which explores the design experience through three interconnected roles; the designer, the maker, and the user.
+For the first time in its 27 year history, the Design Museum now hosts a permanent exhibition that explores the design experience through three interconnected roles; the designer, the maker, and the user.

 A particularly interesting section included transportation related design including the iconic London Underground Map designed by Harry Beck in 1933, as well as the unified British road signage system devised and designed by Jock Kinneir and Margaret Calvert between 1957 to 1967.
 Prior to their groundbreaking work, councils across the UK would produce road signage based on their own set of rules using text rather than graphics to give direction and indication.